Skip to content

 Once you’ve learned more about your tooling cost, you’ll better understand why you’re paying for partial tooling charges.

-FACTOR #1: INITIAL COST
+1. THE INITIAL COST

-Cutting sandpaper with scissors causes the blades to sharpen and erode over time.
-Similarly, cutting abrasive materials will damage the edges of a die cutting tool.
+Cutting sandpaper with scissors causes the blades to dull and erode; similarly, cutting abrasive materials (those with a “hard” or “rough” component or coating) will damage the edges of a die cutting tool.
+This causes your die cutting tool to erode quickly, leading to more frequent retooling and replacements over time.

-Examples of materials that are often abrasive include but aren’t limited to:
+Examples of materials that are often abrasive include (but aren’t limited to):

 • Ceramics